Departments » Business Office » District Reserve Funds

 EMPLOYEE-RELATED RESERVES

 Education is a people business.
-In fact, salaries and benefits for teachers and support staff typically make up more than 70 percent of a district’s annual budget.
+Salaries and benefits for teachers and support staff typically comprise over 70 percent of a district’s annual budget.
 Employee-related reserve funds help guard against fluctuations in these costs.

 Retirement Contribution Reserve Fund (ERS)– Allows districts to save money to meet future pension obligations for staff who are members of the New York State and Local Employees Retirement System (ERS).
 Pension contributions for school districts can vary dramatically from year to year.
 This reserve helps provide stability for districts when budgeting for retirement costs.